aravind0815/CC_Project1/README.md

 ---

 ## Screenshots and Detailed Execution Workflow
-Detailed instructions and screenshots of the AWS SQS pipeline execution can be found in the `Cloud_Project1_AravindKalyanSivakumar.pdf` in this repository.
+Detailed instructions and screenshots of the AWS SQS pipeline execution can be found in the `Readme_AravindKalyanSivakumar.pdf` in this repository.

 ---